 Places to stay in Pontevedra

-After Redondela the Camino splits again you can follow the main route to Caldas de Reis or take Variante Espiritual (Spiritual Way) and go over the mountains to Armenteira.
-Check for more details and stages for the Spiritual Route.
-Both routes join again in Padrón.
+After Redondela the Camino splits again you can follow the main route to Caldas de Reis or take the Variante Espiritual (Spiritual Way) and go over the mountains to Armenteira.
+Both routes join again in Pontecesures.

 Caldas de Reis